The history so far….

 In 2015, a second Super7 store opened, this time in downtown San Diego, turning it into Skeletor’s Lair for San Diego Comic-Con, where we re-introduced the classic M.U.S.C.L.E. figures with a line of characters from Masters of the Universe.
 During the year, our second Funko partnership saw the release of the Super Shogun Boba Fett as well as the Super Shogun Shadow Trooper.

-In 2016, a third Super7 store opened in the lively and bustling Mission District of San Francisco.
-During the year we also launched new ReAction Figures with characters from Masters of the Universe and Street Fighter.
+In 2016, we launched new ReAction Figures with characters from Masters of the Universe and Street Fighter.
 In addition, the M.U.S.C.L.E. line was expanded with Alien figures.
 As the year closed, Super7 also brought the ReAction Figure line back in-house and all design, manufacturing, and distribution for ReAction will be done by us moving forward.
+At the beginning of 2017, after 6 great years, the Super7 San Francisco store relocated from the Haight / Ashbury to the lively and bustling Mission District.

 What will 2017 have in store?
 Just wait and see!
 We promise that you will love it just as much as we do.